Updated: Jan 18

 This way the rate of blood circulation through out the body can be regulated by accelerating or retarding the breathing process.
 Modern medicine has not yet looked into this possibility at all.
 Hatha yoga is inundated with the number of breathing exercises which help heal a number of issues related to blood circulation, heart, bronchial asthma, and emphysema.

 A number of purifying breathing exercises in Hatha yoga like Kapalbhati are well known.
 They involve forced inhalation and particularly a strong exhalation.
 Such breathing techniques not only have a purifying effect on the passages of the upper respiratory system, the strong stream of air produced by them help stimulate the mucus membrane inside the nasal passage, more particularly the receptors situated at the sensory nerve endings inside the mucous membrane.

 These receptors when stimulated set natural respiratory reflexes in motion, which expands the bronchi and their sub branches, the bronchioles, speeding up flow of air to the alveoli in the process.
-Such respiratory exercises naturally help relieve bronchial asthma where the passage of air through the bronchi, and the bronchioles is restricted due to the presence of spasms in them.
+Such respiratory exercises, always included in yoga for treating Asthma, naturally help relieve bronchial asthma where the passage of air through the bronchi, and the bronchioles is restricted due to the presence of spasms in them.
 Thus, in asthma the painful lack of air induced suffering can be relieved as the air passages within the lungs are rendered open, relaxed by the practice of these breathing techniques.